-\checkmark Is the required "Contractor Responsibility Program Questionnaire" completed and signed? \checkmark Is the Questionnaire enclosed in the Packet? \checkmark Is the required "Contractor Responsibility Program Pledge of Compliance" completed and signed? \checkmark Is the Pledge of Compliance enclosed in the Packet?
+- Is the required "Contractor Responsibility Program Questionnaire" completed and signed? - Is the Questionnaire enclosed in the Packet? - Is the required "Contractor Responsibility Program Pledge of Compliance" completed and signed? - Is the Pledge of Compliance enclosed in the Packet?

-ວ.
-IRAN COI TRACTING ACT OF 2010 COMPLIANCE AFFIDAVIT √ Have you read and checked one of the options?
+5. IRAN CONTRACTING ACT OF 2010 COMPLIANCE AFFIDAVIT

+Have you read and checked one of the options?
 Is the Affidavit enclosed in the Packet?

-6. EQUAL B ENEFITS ORDINANCE √ Is the EBO Compliance Affidavit Form completed and signed?
-Is the Form enclosed in the Packet?
-7. MUNICIPA AL LOBBYING ORDINANCE √ Is the required Bidder Certification CEC Form 50 completed and signed?
+6. EQUAL BENEFITS ORDINANCE

+- Is the EBO Compliance Affidavit Form completed and signed? - Is the Form enclosed in the Packet?

+7. MUNICIPAL LOBBYING ORDINANCE

+Is the required Bidder Certification CEC Form 50 completed and signed?
 Is the Certification enclosed in the Packet?

-8. NTAGED BUSINESS ENTERPRISE PROGRAM - Good Faith Effort tation (GFE) (Upon Notification by the Department) days Is the "Subcontractor Participation Plan" completed and enclosed in the GFE Packet?
-Is the pre-bid meeting sign-in sheet enclosed in the GFE Packet?
-Is a copy of the advertisement for sub-bids and proof of publication enclosed in the GFE Packet?
-Are copies of the letters sent to MBEs, WBEs, DBEs and OBEs indicating work items to be performed enclosed in the GFE Packet?
-Are copies of the appropriate telephone logs enclosed in the GFE Packet?
-Are copies of the letters sent to recruitment organizations enclosed in the GFE Packet?
-Are all bids, quotes, or qualifications received for the project enclosed in the GFE Packet?
-Is a summary sheet listing bids received and the subcontractor selected for that work area enclosed in the GFE Packet?
-The provide supporting documentation of a good faith effort within three (3) of notification by the Department, as described in the attached, will render deproposal non-responsive and will result in its rejection.
-WING REQUIREMENTS DO NOT REQUIRE THE COMPLETION OF FORMS INCORPORATED AS PROVISIONS OF THE CONTRACT: 9.
-AFFIRMA TIVE ACTION \checkmark Have you read and agreed with the City of Los Angeles' Non-discrimination, equal Employment and Affirmative Action provisions?
+8. DISADVANTAGED BUSINESS ENTERPRISE PROGRAM - Good Faith Effort Documentation (GFE) (Upon Notification by the Department)

+- Is the "Subcontractor Participation Plan" completed and enclosed in the GFE Packet? - Is the pre-bid meeting sign-in sheet enclosed in the GFE Packet? - Is a copy of the advertisement for sub-bids and proof of publication enclosed in the GFE Packet? - Are copies of the letters sent to MBEs, WBEs, DBEs and OBEs indicating work items to be performed enclosed in the GFE Packet? - Are copies of the appropriate telephone logs enclosed in the GFE Packet?
+Are copies of the letters sent to recruitment organizations enclosed in the GFE - Packet? - Are all bids, quotes, or qualifications received for the project enclosed in the GFE Packet? - Is a summary sheet listing bids received and the subcontractor selected for that work area enclosed in the GFE Packet?

+Failure to provide supporting documentation of a good faith effort within three (3) days of notification by the Department, as described in the attached, will render the bid/proposal non-responsive and will result in its rejection.

+THE FOLLOWING REQUIREMENTS DO NOT REQUIRE THE COMPLETION OF FORMS BUT MAY BE INCORPORATED AS PROVISIONS OF THE CONTRACT: